Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 ## 12/31/2024

 Today i continue the IPV6 parts of the book.
 Im on page 2020 for now.
 I plan to do some Boson Courseware lab later in the evening.

 I did the Boson courseware lab , and i weird and lucky as i was it was a lab on IPV6 .
 Loll it was really easy.
 Tomorrow is the new year but i think i will continue study.
 I' ll try to stay as consistent as possible

+## 1/1/2025

+Today was the first day of the year , hopefully for my social life i did nothing on the study today.
+I was hanging out.
+I plan to restart tomorrow with some ipv6 labs on my own.

+## 1/2/2025

+So Today  i did a personnal lab of IPV6 on my own nothing to fancy.
+I also completed the Module 2 of the Boson vcourseware lab so.
+I guess we are moving forward.